C-Otto/rebalance-lnd/README.md

 optional arguments:
   -h, --help            show this help message and exit -r RATIO, --ratio RATIO
-                        ratio for channel imbalance between 1 and 50%, eg. 45 for 45%
+                        (default: 50) ratio for channel imbalance between 1 and 50, eg. 45 to only show channels (-l) with less than 45% of the funds on the local (-i) or remote (-o) side

 list candidates:
   Show the unbalanced channels.

   -l, --list-candidates
-                        list candidate channels for rebalance -o, --outgoing        lists channels with more than 50% of the funds on the local side
+                        list candidate channels for rebalance -o, --outgoing        lists channels with less than x% of the funds on the remote side (see --ratio)
-  -i, --incoming        (default) lists channels with more than 50% of the
+  -i, --incoming        (default) lists channels with less than x% of the
-                        funds on the remote side
+                        funds on the local side (see --ratio)

 rebalance:
   Rebalance a channel.
 You need to specify at least the 'to' channel (-t).